-Rainfall is a known trigger of landslides and its role in initiating slope instability depends on the local geological, morphological, and hydrological conditions, and their complex interactions (De Vita and Reichenbach, 1998; Guzzetti, 1998; Wieczorek and Guzzetti, 2000).
-A common approach to relate rainfall measurements to the occurrence of landslides is to use empirical rainfall thresholds (e.g., Caine, 1980; Innes, 1983; Crosta and Frattini, 2000; Aleotti, 2004; Cannon and Gartner, 2005; Guzzetti et al., 2007, 2008).
-To determine the thresholds, information on (i) the geographical location, (ii) the occurrence time of the landslide, and (iii) the amount of rainfall that presumably caused

-- the slope instability is necessary.
-Location and time of landslide occurrence are commonly obtained from chronicles, historical archives, technical reports, and time series of historical landslides.
-Information on rainfall measurements, including rainfall duration D and cumulated event rainfall E, considered responsible for the slope failures is obtained typically from single rain gauges or from networks of rain gauges (Aleotti, 2007), although examples exists of the use of satellite derived rainfall. - 10 Guzzetti et al., 2007), although examples exists of the use of satellite-derived rainfall estimates (Hong et al., 2006; Kirschbaum et al., 2009).
+Rainfall is a known trigger of landslides, and its role in initiating slope instability depends on the local geological, morphological and hydrological conditions, vegetation cover, and their complex interactions (De Vita and Reichenbach, 1998; Guzzetti, 1998; Wieczorek and Guzzetti, 2000).
+A common approach to relate rainfall measurements to the occurrence of landslides is to use empirical rainfall thresholds (e.g. Caine, 1980; Innes, 1983; Crosta and Frattini, 2000; Aleotti, 2004; Cannon and Gartner, 2005; Guzzetti et al., 2007, 2008).
+To determine the thresholds, information on (i) the geographical location, (ii) the occurrence time of the landslide, and (iii) the amount of rainfall that presumably caused the slope instability is necessary.
+Location and time of landslide occurrence are obtained from chronicles, historical archives, technical reports, aerial photography, satellite imagery, and time series of historical landslides.
+Information on rainfall measurements, including rainfall duration (D) and cumulated event rainfall (E), considered responsible for the slope failures is obtained typically from single rain gauges or from networks of rain gauges (Aleotti, 2004; Guzzetti et al., 2007), although examples exist of the use of satellite-derived rainfall estimates (Hong et al., 2006; Bach Kirschbaum et al., 2009).

-A problem with the definition of empirical rainfall thresholds for possible landslide occurrence consists in the subjectivity inherent to the determination of the rainfall conditions that have resulted in landslides (Aleotti, 2004; Guzzetti et al., 2007; Brunetti

-- et al., 2010; Melillo et al., 2014).
-In an attempt to overcome this limitation, we present a procedure - and an associated code written in R, the free software environment for statistical computing and graphics (http://www.r-project.org/) - for the objective (i.e., reproducible) determination of the rainfall conditions that triggered the documented landslides.
-The procedure explores a record of rainfall measurements and determines the - rainfall conditions (i.e., the rainfall duration D, in hours, and the cumulated event rainfall E, in mm) considered responsible for the failure, using information on the landslide occurrence time.
-The procedure does not consider the environmental (i.e., geological, morphological, hydrological, meteorological or climatic) conditions where the landslide occurred.
-We tested the procedure using a sample of 100 rainfall events that have resulted in landslides in Italy in the 11 year period from 2002 to 2012.
+A problem with the definition of empirical rainfall thresholds for possible landslide occurrence consists in the subjectivity inherent to the determination of the rainfall conditions that have resulted in landslides (Aleotti, 2004; Guzzetti et al., 2007; Brunetti et al., 2010; Melillo et al., 2014).
+In an attempt to overcome this limitation, we present a procedure - and an associated code written in R, the free software environment for statistical computing and graphics (http: //www.r-project.org/) - for the objective (i.e. reproducible) determination of the rainfall conditions that triggered the documented landslides.
+The procedure explores a record of rainfall measurements and determines the rainfall conditions (i.e. the D, in hours, and the E, in millimetres), considered responsible for the failure, using information on the landslide occurrence time.
+The procedure does not consider the environmental (i.e. geological, morphological, hydrological, meteorological or climatic) conditions under which the landslide occurred.
+We tested the procedure using a sample of 100 rainfall events that initiated 100 single landslides in Italy in the 11-year period from 2002 to 2012.